emoon/ProDBG/README.md

 ## How to compile and build

-Latest stable version of **Rust** (1.11+) needs to be present on the system.
+Latest stable version of **Rust** (1.13+) needs to be present on the system.
 We recommend using [rustup](https://www.rustup.rs/) to install and manage your Rust toolchain(s).
 There are also other ways to [install rustup](https://github.com/rust-lang-nursery/rustup.rs/#other-installation-methods).
 If you already have rustup installed but aren't on the latest stable Rust, you can simply run `rustup update`.

+### Prequisites

+ProDBG requires [Qt](https://www.qt.io/) as it's used for the UI.
+Go and install the 5.7 version and pick the 64-bit version for your system.
+You also need to set **QT5** env variable to point to the installation directory so the code build can find it.

 ## Mac

 ### Prequisites

 Building the code on Mac requires that **Clang** is installed on your system.
 The easiest way to do this is to get Xcode and install the commandline tools.

 ### Rustup